Bruckyy/AssemblyBotnet/readme.md

 - Communication with C2 via DNS

 ## Persistency
-Copy himself in `/home/$USER/.ssh` and add auto-execution in `.bashrc` of the user who execute the file
+Copy himself in `/home/$USER/.ssh` and add auto-execution in `.bashrc` of the user who execute the file.

 ## Anti-debugging